 Always keep any receipts and invoices for your economic damages.
 This makes them easier for our lawyers to calculate.

-Non-economic damages are the opposite of economic damages in that they don’t have a fixed monetary value.
+Non-economic damages are the opposite of economic damages because they don’t have a fixed monetary value.
 Instead, the amount they’re worth fluctuates depending on the facts of your case and how much these damages have impacted your life.
 Non-economic damages usually consist of:

 - Pain and suffering